 Department of Anesthesiology

-An interview is required.
+Eligible applicants will be invited for an interview.
 All attempts will be made to schedule the interview on a date that is convenient for the candidate.
-With rare exception, all candidates will be interviewed by the Resident Admissions Committee, which is comprised of Attending Staff from all institutions and Chief Residents.
+Candidates will be interviewed by the Resident Selection Committee, which is comprised of Attending Staff from all integrated institutions and several residents.

 Frequently Asked Questions